garrett-thompson/coinbase-pro-automatic-investments/README.md

-# Coinbase Pro Investor
+# Coinbase Pro Automatic Investments

 Coinbase Pro does not offer automatic investing like the consumer Coinbase app.
-This script, ran via a cron job, can be used to enable automatic investing in Coinbase Pro.
+This script, ran via a cron job, can be used to enable automatic investments via Coinbase Pro.

 ## How to use